ueberauth/guardian/guides/plug/pipelines.md

 1. Find and verify the token if it's provided
 2. Ensure authenticated where appropriate

-The `Guardian.Plug.VerifySession` will work fine if sessions are loaded and if they're no it will just move on to the next plug so we can always just check both.
+The `Guardian.Plug.VerifySession` will work fine if sessions are loaded and if they're not it will just move on to the next plug so we can always just check both.

 In this example we'll show it without the Pipeline module.
 Using the pipeline module can tidy things up for you and make it reusable if you're not using Phoenix.